ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

-published URIs are not able to accept reports (e.g., the URI refers to a service that is unreachable, or all provided URIs specify size limits exceeded by the generated record), the Mail Receiver **MAY** send a short report indicating that a report is available but could not be sent.
-The Mail Receiver **MAY** cache that data and try again later, or **MAY** discard data that could not be sent.
+published URIs are not able to accept reports (e.g., the URI refers to a service that is unreachable, or all provided URIs specify size limits exceeded by the generated record), the Mail Receiver **MAY** cache that data and try again later, or **MAY** discard data that could not be sent.

 Where the URI specified in a "rua" tag does not specify otherwise, a Mail Receiver generating a feedback report **SHOULD** employ a secure